☰ In This Section

 • Foundations of Business Management (BUSN301)

-Analysis of key managerial functions, management and leadership in a business environment.
-Identification of the global, political, legal, sociocultural and demographic environments of business.
-Explanation of how mental, emotional, and spiritual characteristics result in purposeful leadership and management.
+Analysis of key managerial functions in a business environment.
+Identification of global, political, legal, sociocultural and demographic environments.
+Explanation of how mental, emotional, and spiritual characteristics result in purposeful management.
 Application of theories of organizational behavior to management and leadership in a business environment.
-Application of management decision making models in a business environment.
+Application of management decision-making models and managerial communication skills in a business environment.
+Explanation of concepts related to diversity, equity, and inclusion in business that promote a positive workplace culture.

 4 credits